eea76/sqs_dynamodb/readme.md

 ### This section is a step-by-step explanation of how to get this working
 #### Project Setup
+- First make sure you have the aws cli.
+Type `awi` in your terminal and if you get `command not found`, you'll have to install the cli from here: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
 - Because this project utilizes the python package `localstack` (which creates local AWS resources), it also requires Docker: https://www.docker.com/
 - Download and install the Docker client (explaining Docker goes beyond the scope of this tiny project; resources online are plentiful and I don't really understand it myself.
 It's part of this containerization initiative lately.
 Worth learning)
 - After starting Docker (it just runs in the background; see the menu bar icon to verify), initialize a virtualenv.
 An IDE like PyCharm/IntelliJ can automatically create a virtualenv, or to create one manually do `virtualenv -p python3 venv` while in the project root.
-- Activate the virtualenv if the IDE hasn't already: `source venv/bin/activate`
+- Activate the virtualenv if the IDE hasn't done so already: `source venv/bin/activate`
 - Install requirements: `pip3 install -r requirements.txt`

 #### Create Resources
 - We're using localstack so we can do all this locally; otherwise we would need to create resources in AWS, which would incur usage costs.
 - Run `localstack start`
 - Once everything is Ready, open localstack_setup.sh, which is a list of shell script commands.
-If your IDE supports .sh scripts you can just run this file, or copy the commands from it and run them individually in your terminal
+If your IDE supports .sh scripts you can just run this file, or copy each uncommented command from it and run them individually in your terminal
     - `aws --endpoint-url=http://localhost:4576 sqs create-queue --queue-name movie-load.fifo --attributes "FifoQueue=true"`
         - This creates a SQS queue called movie-load, which is where we'll be sending and receiving messages (ie the generated movies)
     - `aws --endpoint-url=http://localhost:4569 dynamodb create-table --table-name movie-job-information --attribute-definitions AttributeName=job_id,AttributeType=S --key-schema AttributeName=job_id,KeyType=HASH --billing-mode PAY_PER_REQUEST &> /dev/null`